The varying types of plant based diets

 - Whole-wheat Bread 3 slices

-As you can see its easy to vegans to meet their additional calorie needs through standard vegan food and there are plenty of vegan foods that are calorie dense enough for 200 -400 additional calories per day to be easily achieved.
+As you can see its easy for vegans to meet their additional calorie needs through standard vegan food and there are plenty of vegan foods that are calorie dense enough for 200 -400 additional calories per day to be easily achieved.

 Although it is possible for women to safely follow a vegan diet during pregnancy and or lactating, it is of the utmost importance that a qualified doctor is consulted to implement it safely.
 Some countries have banned babies and toddlers from following a vegan diet due to the extreme risk it poses when taken lightly and when adequate medical instruction is not followed.